lucy0828/Sound-Event-Detection/README.md

 - `SED_File.m`:
 MATLAB code for sound event detection of recorded WAV files.
 You can test out the sound event detection with WAV files inside `audio` folder.
 - `SED_RealTime.m`:
 MATLAB code for sound event detection of streaming WAV files.
 First, start a microphone to record and run this code for streaming sound event detection.
+If you are using Thingy:52 for mic, go to [this repository](https://github.com/lucy0828/Thingy52-RaspberryPi-Mic) for collecting streaming audio files to your Linux system.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/46836844/132274597-949b25df-22f7-404a-8aab-913d0b13cfd6.jpg" width="60%">